Future of Work10 min read

-Logistics tech layoffs hit 142,000 workers in Q1 2024.
+Logistics sector layoffs hit 142,000 workers in Q1 2026.
 Learn which roles are at risk, which skills transfer, and how to pivot your career with confidence.

 Quick Answer

-According to the Bureau of Labor Statistics, transportation and warehousing employment declined by 2.3% in Q1 2024, representing approximately 142,000 job losses.
-Amazon, FedEx, and UPS collectively eliminated over 42,000 positions in the first quarter alone, with 25–30% of those cuts targeting technology roles.
+According to the Bureau of Labor Statistics, transportation and warehousing employment declined by 2.3% in Q1 2026, representing approximately 142,000 job losses.
+Amazon, FedEx, and UPS collectively eliminated over 42,000 positions in the first quarter alone.
+Between 25–30% of those cuts targeted technology roles directly.
 Logistics tech professionals — including supply chain engineers, warehouse automation specialists, and route optimization developers — face mounting pressure as companies prioritize cost reduction over digital transformation.
 The good news: the transferable skills in this sector are highly valued across adjacent industries including manufacturing, retail technology, and enterprise software.

 Why This Matters for Your Career in 2026